 At “Kagurazaka Teppanyaki Nakamura,” oil is not used when cooking meat.
 Multiple pieces of clean, white cloth are layered together to wipe off the cooking surface as the meat cooks.
 The cloth is frequently changed during cooking to always maintain a clean cooking surface for the meat.
 Mr. Nakamura’s specialty is this cooking method that goes against the traditional concept of Teppanyaki.
 His method does not rely on extra oil to pull out the natural flavors of the meat, such that the meat is prepared to embody his idea of “delicious meat,” which offers the inherent aroma and flavors of the meat without the extra unpleasant or annoying flavors.

-The main meat for the Seasonal Omakase Course (changes monthly) can be selected from a variety of high-quality, A5-rank Black Wagyu beef.
-The restaurant offers exceptional meats including, Matsuzaka beef, Saga beef, and a rare Kobe beef from Kawagishi Farm, directly sourced from the trusted producers.
+The meat for the main dish of the Seasonal Omakase Course (changes monthly) is carefully selected by Nakamura, directly sourced from the trusted producers, such as Matsuzaka beef and rare Kobe beef from Kawagishi Farm.
 Furthermore, a la carte dishes featuring seasonal vegetables and seafood are essentially steam-cooked by utilizing the natural moisture in the ingredients, without the use of excessive oil, similarly to how the meat is cooked here.
 Therefore, even if you end your meal with a serving of garlic rice, you may be surprised by how pleasant and comfortable you feel after the meal.
 Mr. Nakamura designs his courses to have the guests enjoy the main meat dish at an impeccable timing and condition.
 Fresh Ise lobster, prawns, and Ezo abalone can be added or substituted for a menu item with a prior notice when making your reservation.